bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

 1. If you saw this HTML: ```<div class="box box1 box2 box3"></div>``` which class has the most specificity weight?

-I would assume box3 would have the most specificity weight but Im a little unsure after all my reading on the web.
+I would assume they all have equal specificity.

 2. Describe the difference between ```display: block;``` and ```display: inline;```.